GRG2/oar-autocomplete/README.md

 # Generating a dataset

 Parmenides is required for generating the dataset seen in `parmenides_results.csv`.
 The data itself comes from the [NIST SDP web API](https://data.nist.gov/rmm/records), the output of which can be seen in `nerdm.json`.
 After extracting the titles, themes, keywords, descriptions, and topics of each document in the nerdm JSON, they can be parsed by Parmenides.
+The JSONSource extension is responsible for parsing the JSON file inside of Parmenides.

-`python -m parmenides -s settings.py -o parmenides_results.csv data/*`
+`python -m parmenides -s settings.py -o parmenides_results.csv nerdm.json ResultData`

 After this point, the Python server can be run and accessed from `localhost:8000/<search_terms>`

+To summarize:

+`curl -X GET "https://data.nist.gov/rmm/records" -H "accept: application/json" > nerdm.json`

+`python -m parmenides -s settings.py -o parmenides_results.csv nerdm.json ResultData`

+`python server.py`